-'Terror incident' at London Tube station
+Manhunt after 'terror incident' on London Tube

 He added: "We are a safe global city."

+"It is a terrible thing.
+It just keeps going and going and we have to be very smart, we have to be very, very tough, perhaps we are not nearly tough enough," Trump said.

+Trump called the British Prime Minister "to offer his condolences over this morning's cowardly attack in London," a Downing Street spokesperson said.

-US President Donald Trump responded to the incident in a series of tweets.
+Trump had earlier responded to the incident in a series of tweets.

 "Another attack in London by a loser terrorist.
 These are sick and demented people who were in the sights of Scotland Yard.
 Must be proactive!" he tweeted.

-Note: Update: This story has been updated to reflect the latest number of injured according to the National Health Service.